SM-Abbas/Final-Year-Project-54/README.md

-final year project on legal documents we worked with a lot of models and merged our model and some pre-trained models our model's accuracy is slightly better than the other models available on the internet, although it's a difference of 0.1% in accuracy
+Final year project on legal documents we worked with a lot of models and merged our model and some pre-trained models our model's accuracy is slightly better than the other models available on the internet, although it's a difference of 0.1% in accuracy

-We have shared our training results of our final model
+We have shared the training results of our final model

+The model is available in Hugging Face https://huggingface.co/Abbasgamer1/legalMind

 # Model Card: final-merged-model3-pruned